Websites are valuable tools for sharing information about Carolina and engaging with the University community.

-Use Hyperlink Blue for all links on your website.
+Use Hyperlink Blue on a white background for links on your website.
+If using a different background color, check the contrast and adjust your hyperlink color.
 Links need additional contrast considerations because they must stand out from both the background and the surrounding text.
 Links default to this color on sites using the Heelium theme.
 See WebAIM’s Link Contrast Checker for more guidance.

 For more information on the usage of University colors, please see the guidelines and resources on the Color Palette page.